pytchlang/pytch-webapp/doc/source/developer/testing.rst

 =======

 Tests are performed using `Cypress <https://www.cypress.io/>`_.
-Once a local development server is running (see documentation under build system), the Cypress UI can be launched with:
+Once a :ref:`local development server<local_development_server>` is running, the Cypress UI can be launched with:

 .. code-block:: shell